gohjy/directed/README.md

 You can view a list of all Directed links in the database.

 ## Use Directed
-For easy access, you can drag the bookmarklet on the [home page](https://gohjy.github.io/directed) to your bookmarks bar.
+For easy access, you can drag the bookmarklet on the [home page][site-link] to your bookmarks bar.
 (On mobile devices, bookmark the Directed homepage then edit the bookmark and copy and paste the link address on the homepage into the URL field.)

 On Chrome and Edge, you can also set a shortcut for Directed - go to your browser settings and follow the steps for adding a site search.